 2. Focus On Activities You Love

-Make plan to do these activities the same day.
+Make a plan to do these activities on the same day.
 You need to get out of bed for some other reason.
 Live by the reward system and start the day with a cup of coffee or tea.
 Giving yourself reasons to get out of bed each day is vital.
 Start small though, by only staying out of bed for thirty minutes.
-Each day increase it until it becomes second nature and look for dysania help online when you’re lying in bed..
+Each day increase it until it becomes second nature and look for dysania help online when you’re lying in bed.

 3. Heal Dysania With Professional Help